eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-3/annex-3.01-pid-rulebook.md

-how the mandatory and optional person identification data for the natural person, as defined in Tables 1 and 2 in the Annex of the Commission Implementing Regulation on PID and EAA [CIR 2024/2977], as well as the metadata specified in Table 5 of that CIR, will be encoded as a within the EUDI Wallet ecosystem.
+how the mandatory and optional person identification data for the natural person, as defined in Tables 1 and 2 in the Annex of the Commission Implementing Regulation on PID and EAA [CIR 2024/2977], as well as the metadata specified in Table 5 of that CIR, will be encoded within the EUDI Wallet ecosystem.
 Additionally, this document specifies further optional PID attributes that are not included in the CIR.